malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 melting will occur at the liquid--crystal interface.
 This interfacial melting is explained by the Wilson-Frenkel theory of crystal growth.
-It is when the melting is not just occurring at the interface, at many points within the crystal itself that the temperature is above the spinodal.
+It is when the melting is not only occurring at the interface, at many points within the crystal itself that the temperature is above the spinodal.